Jim Holtgrieve

 James M. Holtgrieve (born December 26, 1947) is an American amateur golfer who had a brief professional career.

+Early life

 Holtgrieve was born in St. Louis, Missouri.
 He attended the University of Missouri and Washburn University.

+Amateur career

 Holtgrieve had the most success as an amateur golfer, winning the inaugural U.S. Mid-Amateur in 1981, finishing runner-up in the 1983 British Amateur, and losing in the semi-finals of the 1980 U.S. Amateur.
 He played on three winning Walker Cup teams (1979, 1981, and 1983) and captained the U.S. team in 2011 and 2013.
 He played on the winning U.S. team in the Eisenhower Trophy in 1980 and 1982.

+Professional career

 Holtgrieve turned professional in 1998 and began playing on the Champions Tour.
 His best finish on tour was a T-2nd at The Home Depot Invitational in 1999.

+Re-instated amateur status

-Holtgrieve had his amateur status reinstated by the USGA in 2007.
+In 2007, Holtgrieve had his amateur status reinstated by the USGA.

 Results in major championships

 Note: Holtgrieve only played in the Masters and the U.S. Open.